Skip to main content

 1. Follow a Floor Marking System

 Large signs on the floor can help operators identify physical hazards and increase worker safety at the workplace.
-It is the responsibility of the employer to ensure that the forklift operators follow a floor marking system when operating a forklift.
+The employer is responsible for ensuring that forklift operators follow a floor marking system when operating a forklift.

 Yellow signs may indicate physical hazards, while red signs can show fire hazards, fire equipment, and more.
 A floor marking system allows for a safer route for all operators to follow and ensures a smooth traffic flow, reducing the risk of forklift accidents.

-Floor markings and signs are not only for the employees operating equipment but also for the pedestrians to keep them away from worksite or forklift paths.
+Floor markings and signs are not only for the employee’s operating equipment but also for the pedestrians to keep them away from the worksite or forklift paths.

 1. Follow Weight Limits

 As mentioned earlier, each type of forklift has a specific weight limit that the operators must know.
-Exceeding the weight limit of the forklift can cause the equipment to tip over, resulting in serious forklift injuries and property damage.
+Exceeding the weight limit can cause the equipment to tip over, resulting in serious forklift injuries and property damage.

 1. Avoid Carrying Extra Workers

-Forklifts are not designed to carry workers, which is why forklift operators should not give lifts to employees unless the forklift has a second seat.
-For taking workers from one destination to another, the forklift operator must equip the forklift with the necessary equipment, such as a safety cage.
+Forklifts are not designed to carry workers, so forklift operators should not give lifts to employees unless the forklift has a second seat.
+To take workers from one destination to another, the forklift operator must equip the forklift with the necessary equipment, such as a safety cage.

 1. Stay Within the Stability Triangle

-When using a forklift, the operator must sit in a comfortable position where they have access to all the controls.
+When using a forklift, the operator must sit comfortably where they have access to all the controls.
 They must also ensure that their hands and shoes are dry before sitting to avoid slips.
 Besides securing yourself, paying attention to the forklift’s stability is essential.

 Like any vehicle with a center of gravity, forklift operators must pay attention to the vehicle’s stability.
-The stability triangle is a three-point suspension system that every forklift operator must know before operating the equipment, and they must stay within the triangle to prevent tip-overs.
+The stability triangle is a three-point suspension system that every forklift operator must know before operating the equipment.
+Operators must stay within the triangle to prevent tip-overs.

 1. Secure the Load

-Before carrying loads on a forklift, operators must check them for balance.
-They must secure it with ropes and ensure that the pallets or loads do not exceed the forklift’s weight limit.
+Before carrying loads on a forklift, operators must check them for balance, secure them with ropes, and ensure that the pallets or loads do not exceed the forklift’s weight limit.
 It’s best to tilt the load backward before driving to ensure maximum stability.

 1. Drive Appropriately